 Bachelor of Arts in Health and Human Services

-Equip yourself to work in the helping professions and become focused on serving and assisting others when you earn your human services degree online from Ashford University.
-This human services degree prepares you to provide health and human services to diverse populations of all ages.
+Equip yourself to work in the helping professions and become focused on serving and assisting others when you earn your bachelor's degree in human services from Ashford University.
+This online human services degree prepares you to provide health and human services to diverse populations of all ages.
 Learning is geared toward enhancing the physical health, mental health, and social needs of individuals, families, and communities living in multiclass, multiethnic, and multicultural environments.
 As a field that needs quality human service professionals now more than ever, earning a bachelor’s degree can provide access to entry-level service related positions where you can gain valuable knowledge and experience.

 What is Human Services?

 Human services is an interdisciplinary field of study that is focused on enhancing the physical and mental health and social needs of individuals, families, and communities.
 A human services worker helps their clients and communities achieve self-sufficiency and a higher quality of life in multiclass, multiethnic, and multicultural environments.
 Learn more about what human services is by reading our blog.

 This online bachelor's degree in human services focuses on the delivery of health and human services to diverse populations, in the context of the political, socioeconomic, psychosocial, and regulatory environment.
 You will develop strong communication skills and learn more about the role of technology plays in this growing field.
 Once finished, your bachelor's degree can prepare you for diverse entry-level positions in the field of health and human services.
 Upon completion of your bachelor of arts in health and human services from Ashford, you will be able to:

 - Analyze health and human services delivery from political, socioeconomic, and psychosocial perspectives

 - Evaluate social and human delivery systems at the individual, family, group, organization, and community levels